 Here's our approach:

-Different reasons for assessment imply different objectives.
-It's vital that the objectives are understood so that the scope and approach of the assessment can be fine tuned and actionable results obtained.
+Different reasons for transformation imply different objectives.
+It's vital that the objectives are understood so that the scope and approach of the transformation can be fine tuned to get actionable results.

 We report, in meticulous detail, on what's working and what isn't.

-More secret sauce here!
-It isn't enough to establish the gap between today's process and the 'perfect' process as defined by the ITIL maturity model or some other framework.
+With Digital Transformation, it isn't enough to establish the gap between today's process and the 'perfect' process as defined by an external maturity model or framework.
 It's the outcome that's important, not the framework.

-The gap that needs to be understood lies between the current outcome of today's process and the required business outcome.
+Gaps appear in two areas.
+There are those that lie between the current outcome of today's processes and business models, and the required business outcome.

 Who we are